organized-puns/gg.parse/c_sharp/readme.md

     - Add eval/precedence rule to rule declaration (done)
     - Add precedence to ebnf tokenizer/grammar (done)
     - Add eval rule to ebnf tokenizer/grammar (done)
-    - test if a triple operator works where each op is higher than the previous one eg a op1 b op2 c op3 d where op3 > op2 > op1
+    - test if a triple operator works where each op is higher than the previous one (done) eg a op1 b op2 c op3 d where op3 > op2 > op1 (done)
-    - Create basic calculator example
+    - Create basic calculator example (done)
+    - Fix the issue in the CalculatorTests see xxx

 - bug?
 Seems rule = #(a | b) is not parsing ? transitive operator issue ?